What does this measure?

 How is Erie County doing?

-Of the working-aged population, 25- to 29-year-olds emerge as the highest particpatory workforce at an 82% participation rate.
-The rate drops briefly among 30- to 34-year-olds at 80.2%, and falls with age accordingly after 35- to 45-year olds.
+Of the working-aged population, 35- to 44-year-olds emerge as the highest participatory workforce at a 79.7% participation rate.
+The rate drops briefly among 30- to 34-year-olds at 72.7%, and falls with age accordingly after 35- to 45-year-olds.

-The workforce participation rate remained steady for the most part of the last decade, but since 2015 has fallen -1.5% in Erie County to 60.6% in 2018.
-The U.S. national workforece participation rate for 2018 was at 63.3%, and has experienced a similar -1.7% drop during the same timeframe.
+The workforce participation rate remained steady for the most part of the last decade, but since 2015 has fallen -1.6% in Erie County to 60.5% in 2019.
+The U.S. national workforce participation rate for 2019 was at 63.4%, and has only experienced a -0.4% drop during the same timeframe.

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicators for the Talent Workforce topic are:

 This indicator measures the percentage of the population 25 years old or older of Erie County who possess a bachelors degree or higher for the latest data year.
-The world is increasingly producing high‐ skilled jobs.
-Our region's ability to compete with workers and economies worldwide is dependent on having an educated workforce.
-According to the Georgetown Center on Education and Workforce, about 70% of jobs will require postsecondary education by 2018.
-The trend for Population with Bachelor's Degree or Higher is up and better from 2017 to 2018, with a reported increase of +0.05% within the County.
+The world is increasingly producing high‐skilled jobs, our region's ability to compete with workers and economies worldwide is dependent on having an educated workforce.
+According to the Georgetown Center on Education and Workforce, about 70% of jobs require postsecondary education by 2018.
+The trend for Population with Bachelor's Degree or Higher is up and better from 2018 to 2019, with a reported increase of +0.05% within the County.

 How does Erie compare to its Peers?

 How does Erie compare to Pennsylvania?